How can automation reduce operational costs in terminal operations?

 What terminal processes benefit most from automation technologies?

 Container handling operations offer the greatest cost reduction potential through automation, particularly in areas where repetitive, predictable movements are required.
-The most suitable processes for automation provide clear return on investment through operational consistency and reduced labor requirements.
+The most suitable processes for automation provide clear return on investment through operational consistency and reduced labour requirements.

 The key principle for successful implementation is separation – keeping automated and manual operations physically apart.
 As noted in industry research, “rule number 1 when considering the introduction of automated equipment is that you separate their movements from the movements of people or manned equipment.”
 This separation significantly reduces complexity and makes proving the safety case much easier.